 In high-school, I had a P.E. teacher that would always ask a student to do something but would end the request with “please and thank you.”
 For example, she would say, “Go bring me the bag of volleyball’s.
 Please and thank you.”
-I always found it odd that she would say “thank you” BEFORE the task was completed.
+I always found it odd that she would say “thank you” before the task was completed.
 In fact, it would drive me nuts!
 I would walk away after her asking me to do something and think, “I haven’t even done it yet!
 Why doesn’t she say “thank you” once I am finished?”
-However, the other day I noticed I asked my hubby to do a something and then thanked him BEFORE he had even started on my request.
-EEK!
-The words that drove me BONKERS in high school were now coming out of MY mouth!
-I stopped to think about why I thanked him BEFORE he had even started the task, and I came to the conclusion that it was because I had 100% confidence that he would follow through.
+However, the other day I noticed I asked my husband to do a something but then thanked him before he had even started on my request.
+The words that once drove me bonkers in high school were now coming out of my mouth!
+I stopped to think about why I thanked him before he had even started the task, and I came to the conclusion this: I had 100% confidence that he would follow through.

 Confidence: trusting in the abilities, strengths, integrity, or faithfulness of someone or something

 Due to me saying “thank you” because of my full confidence in his ability and faithfulness to complete the task, led me to question if I make my requests to God with the same confidence.
 Do I just say “Please” but wait to see if He will follow through before I say “thank you”?
-Do I have the same 100% confidence in His ability and faithfulness like I do my husband?
-Or like my P.E. teacher had in her students?
+When it comes to God, do I have the same 100% confidence in His ability and faithfulness like I do with my husband?
+Or like my P.E. teacher had with her students?

-I believe I do have that same 100% confidence in God to follow through, but my actions and my words may not always convey my gratitude when I am in prayer.
-I am always quick to thank Him for the blessings that I have already received, but I’m not always as fervent to thank Him for the blessings that I hope to come.
+I believe I do, but my actions and my words may not always convey it when I am in prayer.
+I am always quick to thank Him for the blessings that I have already received, but I’m not always as fervent to thank Him for the blessings that I hope to one day come.
 Therefore today during my quiet time with God, I wrote a “thank you” letter to Him.
-I thanked Him for the “usual” blessings such as good health for me and my family, a wonderful, faithful, and God-fearing husband, a warm home, encouraging friends, a wonderful church, etc. But towards the end, I included in the letter a few “thank you’s” for those things which I have said “please” to.
+I thanked Him for the “usual” blessings such as good health for me and my family, a wonderful husband, a warm home, encouraging friends, a wonderful church, etc. I might have even wrote down the orange juice I was drinking.
+But towards the end of my letter, I included a few “thank you’s” for those things which I have said “please” to.
 My list included…

 - healthy children